RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/README.md

 The current approach to downloading large files uses [astropy](https://github.com/astropy/astropy) functionality to download files from all current download points.
 We have configured downloading to use the astropy cache location for the package pyuvsim.
-To run the reference simulatiions, all necessary data files should be installed into the cache directory using `download_data_files`.
+To run the reference simulations, all necessary data files should be installed into the cache directory using `download_data_files`.

 The current approach to storing historical reference simulations is the